-If you find yourself back in the binge-purge cycle, "booster" sessions with your health care providers may help you weather the crisis before your eating disorder spirals out of control again.
+If you find yourself back in the binge-purge cycle, follow-up sessions with your primary care provider, dietitian and/or mental health professional may help you weather the crisis before your eating disorder spirals out of control again.
 Learning positive ways to cope, creating healthy relationships and managing stress can help prevent a relapse.

 Lifestyle and home remedies

-Although you can't treat bulimia on your own, in addition to professional treatment, follow these self-care tips for bulimia:
+In addition to professional treatment, follow these self-care tips:

 - Stick to your treatment plan.
 Don't skip therapy sessions and try not to stray from meal plans, even if they make you uncomfortable.

 - Learn about bulimia.
 Education about your condition can empower you and motivate you to stick to your treatment plan.

 - Get the right nutrition.
 If you aren't eating well or you're frequently purging, it's likely your body isn't getting all of the nutrients it needs.
 Talk to your primary care provider or dietitian about appropriate vitamin and mineral supplements.
 However, getting most of your vitamins and minerals from food is typically recommended.